1224AmOgH/DSO_Blog/seminar_blog_full.md

 *   **Multi-Class Training:** Rather than treating all DSOs as a single class, future models can distinguish between galaxies, clusters, and nebulae, offering richer annotations and educational value.

-*   **Data Augmentation:** <p style="text-align: justify;"> Introducing variations (e.g., blurring, noise injection, brightness shifts) during training can help models generalize better—especially in noisy or underexposed conditions common in urban or short-exposure setups.
-By advancing both classification and detection pathways, future systems will not only be faster and more accurate but also more informative, interpretable, and resilient across diverse sky-watching scenarios. </p>
+*   **Data Augmentation:** Introducing variations (e.g., blurring, noise injection, brightness shifts) during training can help models generalize better—especially in noisy or underexposed conditions common in urban or short-exposure setups.
+By advancing both classification and detection pathways, future systems will not only be faster and more accurate but also more informative, interpretable, and resilient across diverse sky-watching scenarios.

 <hr class="fancy-line">
 <h2>Conclusion </h2>